ElinaFF/PICO/implementation.md

 # Implementation
 {: .no_toc}
 _ _ _ _
-MeDIC software is organized in three main packages.
+MeDIC software is organized in five main packages.

 * toc
 {:toc}

 ## Packages

-Domain
+Domain (backend)
-: It contains all the logic that compose MeDIC.
+: It contains all the logic that composes MeDIC.
 This package can access freely the Service package.
 All the communication with the UI package must pass by the controller.
 This allows us to modify the Domain if necessary without having to modify the UI too.

-User Interface (UI)
+User Interface (UI) (frontend)
 : It contains all the classes that are used to display the web interface of MeDIC.
 It manages only the interface and connects to the Domain by the controller only.

 Service
 : It can be accessed by both other packages and contains methods that are frequently used in different classes.

+Command Line Interface (CLI)
+: Provides the structure to interact with the MeDIC by command line.

+Tests
+: Contains all tests run with `pytest`

 Here is a diagram that represents the communications between all three packages.
 ![](imgs/2022-06-07-15-17-45.png){:width="40%"}